Migrating to Autopilot clusters and Cloud Run

 About GKE Autopilot clusters

-Autopilot is a mode of operation in Google Kubernetes Engine (GKE) that is designed to reduce the operational cost of managing clusters, optimize your clusters for production, and yield higher workload availability.
-In Autopilot mode, GKE provisions and manages the cluster's underlying infrastructure, including nodes and node pools, giving you an optimized cluster with a hands-off experience.
+Autopilot is a mode of operation in Google Kubernetes Engine (GKE).
+Autopilot is designed to reduce the operational cost of managing clusters, optimize your clusters for production, and yield higher workload availability.
+In Autopilot mode, GKE provisions and manages the underlying infrastructure of the cluster, including nodes and node pools, giving you an optimized cluster with an automated experience.

 See Autopilot overview for more details.